 Nanomedicine, smart materials, immunoengineering, infectious disease, microbiome health, inflammation

 Bioimaging, Biodynamics and Biocomputation: Multiplexed, Spatially resolved Single Cell Analysis and Subcellular Networks; Tumor Microenvironment and Pediatric Diseases; Machine Learning; BioArt, 3DVisualBio, Demonstration-based Learning

 Diversity and inclusion in STEM, identity construction, intersectionality, teamwork and communication skills, and educational assessment.

 Heart Valve Engineering, Cardiovascular Biomechanics, Biofluid dynamics

-Professor, Carol Ann and David D. Flanagan Distinguished Faculty Fellow, Director, Georgia Center for Medical Robotics, Associate Director, Institute for Robotics and Intelligent Machines
+Associate Chair for Undergraduate Studies, G.P.
+“Bud” Peterson and Valerie H. Peterson Professor in Pediatric Research, Carol Ann and David D. Flanagan Distinguished Faculty Fellow, Director, Georgia Center for Medical Robotics, Associate Director, Institute for Robotics and Intelligent Machines

 Image-guided Surgical Robotics, Rehabilitation Robotics, Cancer diagnosis at the micro-scale, and Grasping.